icopy-site/awesome/docs/awesome/awesome-pcaptools.md

 * [pyshark](http://kiminewt.github.io/pyshark/): A Python wrapper for tshark, allowing python packet parsing using wireshark dissectors.
 There are quite a few python packet parsing modules, this one is different because it doesn't actually parse any packets, it simply uses tshark's (wireshark command-line utility) ability to export XMLs to use its parsing.

-* [Sanitize](http://ita.ee.lbl.gov/html/contrib/sanitize.html): Sanitize is a collection of five Bourne shell scripts for reducing tcpdump traces in order to address security and privacy concerns, by renumbering hosts and stripping out packet contents.
-Each script takes as input a tcpdump trace file and generates to stdout a reduced, ASCII file in fixed-column format.

 * [Scapy](http://www.secdev.org/projects/scapy/): Scapy is a powerful interactive packet manipulation program.
 It is able to forge or decode packets of a wide number of protocols, send them on the wire, capture them, match requests and replies, and much more.
 It can easily handle most classical tasks like scanning, tracerouting, probing, unit tests, attacks or network discovery (it can replace hping, 85% of nmap, arpspoof, arp-sk, arping, tcpdump, tethereal, p0f, etc.).
 It also performs very well at a lot of other specific tasks that most other tools can't handle, like sending invalid frames, injecting your own 802.11 frames, combining technics (VLAN hopping+ARP cache poisoning, VOIP decoding on WEP encrypted channel, ...), etc.